 Minor and Cluster Requirements

-The Department of Philosophy offers a minor and six clusters in philosophy.
+The Department of Philosophy offers four minors (one general philosophy minor and three specialty minors) and six clusters in philosophy.

-The department offers six clusters, five of these clusters are in the humanities academic division and the sixth, logic, is in the natural sciences and engineering division.
+The department offers six clusters, five of these clusters are in the humanities academic division.
+The Logic cluster is in the natural sciences and engineering division.

 Ethics and Values

 Students in this cluster will explore issues in theoretical and applied ethics.
 This cluster fulfills the humanities cluster requirement.

 In this cluster students will learn about history of philosophy from ancient times through the early twentieth century.
 This cluster fulfills the humanities cluster requirement.

 Knowledge, Mind, and Nature

 This cluster introduces students to the basic methods of philosophical reasoning and allows them to pursue their philosophical interests by taking more advanced courses in the theory of knowledge, philosophy of science, philosophy of mind, and metaphysics.
 This cluster fulfills the humanities cluster requirement.

 Students in this cluster explore analytical techniques and philosophical issues related to studying law.
 This cluster fulfills the humanities cluster requirement.